 A little bit about me…

-Family reasons, though, forced me to go back to Greece at the end of 2004.
-In Greece, I worked for the Hellenic American Educational Foundation for 12 years, from 2005-2017.
-During these years, I taught History, Greek Language & Literature (modern and ancient) for Middle School, always integrating technology into the curriculum as HAEF is a Pathfinder School, part of the Microsoft Partners in Learning Innovative Schools Program.
-I was also the department coordinator of the Ancient Greek Language and Literature for Middle School for three years.
+However, family reasons forced me to return to Greece at the end of 2004.
+In Greece, I taught for the Hellenic American Educational Foundation for 12 years, from 2005 to 2017.
+During these years, I taught history, Greek language, and literature (modern and ancient) for middle school, always integrating technology into the curriculum as HAEF is a Pathfinder School, part of the Microsoft Partners in Learning Innovative Schools Program.
+I was also the department coordinator of ancient Greek language and literature for middle school for three years.
+During these years, I took part in many conferences, presenting papers relevant to my main interest, the integration of technology in the classroom.
+You can read some of my publications on the Academia page.

 Educational Philosophy